Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Introduction and Main Result

 \subsection{Organization of the paper}

 The remainder of the paper is devoted to the proof of Theorem~\ref{thm:main}.
 The proof is divided into three parts:

 In Section~\S\ref{sec:preliminaryresult}, we present preliminary results that can reduce moderately the complexity of controllability analysis for system~\eqref{eq:model}.
-By the end of this section, we will be able to focus only on $\mathrm{L}^2$-controllability of complex linear ensemble systems over closed, $d$-dimensional balls.
+By the end of Section~\S\ref{sec:preliminaryresult}, we will be able to focus only on $\mathrm{L}^2$-controllability of complex linear ensemble systems over closed, $d$-dimensional balls.

 In Section~\S\ref{sec:normalform}, we introduce a special class of (complex) linear ensemble systems, termed {\em normal forms}.
 Each normal form is a scalar complex linear ensemble system whose parameterization space is a closed two-dimensional disk.
-Moreover, the $A$-matrix, now being a scalar, is the identity function.
+Moreover, the $A$-matrix, now being a scalar, is the identity function and the $B$-matrix, now being a row vector, is real-analytic.
 We show that every normal form is not $\mathrm{L}^2$-controllable.

 In Section~\S\ref{sec:proofofmain}, we bridge the gap between $\mathrm{L}^2$-controllability of normal forms and $\mathrm{L}^2$-controllability of general linear ensemble systems~\eqref{eq:model}.
 The analysis will be carried out by a sequence of reductions on both state spaces of individual systems and parameterization spaces.
 After these reductions, we will be able to focus only on scalar complex linear ensemble systems over two-dimensional disks.
 These systems will be further translated into the normal forms with controllability preserved.
 All the arguments then form a complete proof of Theorem~\ref{thm:main}.